homearanya/active-escapes/src/pages/tours/giants-cup-trail.md

         - 'Autumn (Mar-May) and Spring (mid August - Oct) are some of the best months.
 For the most stable weather, winter months (June-July) can be the best: chilly starts but generally warm and dry days with a warm lodge to snuggle down overnight.
 The hottest months (Nov-Feb) tend to have heavy afternoon thunderstorms.'
     - question: Can this hike be lengthened?
       answer:
-        - Yes, if you have the time, you can do the final hike day which goes from Swiman’s hut (just beyond Drak Gardens hotel) through to Bushmens Nek hotel – approx. 12kms.
+        - Yes, if you have the time, you can do the final hike day which goes from Swiman’s hut (just beyond Drak Gardens hotel) through to Bushmens Nek hotel – approx. 12km.
 A night at Bushmens Nek hotel is a great way to finish off the trail.
     - question: Can this hike be run?
       answer:
         - Absolutely.
 It makes a great trail run.
-The whole trail can comfortably be run in 3 days or even over a weekend.
+The whole trail can be comfortably run in 3 days or over a weekend.
 There is an event which does this trail, but we can organise it for you as a private run with your friends.

 gallery:
   pictures: